 Foreman runs for TD, Bears beat Panthers 16-13 to boost their shot at the top pick in the draft

+CHICAGO (AP) — The Chicago Bears weren’t too concerned about appearances.
+All that mattered was that they came out on top.

-CHICAGO (AP) — D’Onta Foreman ran for a touchdown and the Chicago Bears boosted their shot at the top pick in the draft, beating the Carolina Panthers 16-13 on Thursday night.
+D’Onta Foreman ran for a touchdown and the Bears boosted their shot at the top pick in the draft, beating the Carolina Panthers 16-13 on Thursday night.

+“At the end of the day, man, all the hard work we put in, even with it not being pretty it still feels amazing,” Foreman said.
+“You know what I mean?”

 The prime-time matchup between teams among the bottom five in the NFL delivered about as much drama as expected.
 But Chicago (3-7) made enough plays to come away with the victory.